sbassett29/Application-Security-Training/README.md

 ```
 git clone https://github.com/sbassett29/Application-Security-Training.git .
 ```
-3. Step through examples as listed at `secdemos/index.php` - not that certain files have helpful one-line comments near the top as to whether they should be run in the browser or via the cli.
+3. Step through examples as listed at `secdemos/index.php` - note that certain files have helpful, one-line comments near the top as to whether they should be run within the browser or via the cli.

 ## Authors